 The effects of strength training

-Strength training programs cause biomechanical changes that occur within muscle and serve to increase the oxidative capacity of the muscle.
-The affects of strength training are:
+Strength training programs cause biomechanical changes that occur within the muscle and increase the muscle's oxidative capacity.
+The effects of strength training are:

 These changes vary slightly according to the training intensity.